monktastic/blog/pages/metaphysics/quantum.md

 as I can.

-As this article is part of a series on metaphysical idealism, you should be unsurprised by my conclusion.
+As this article is part of a series on metaphysical idealism, you should be unsurprised by my own conclusion.
 Nonetheless, I advise you to draw your own.

 ### Required background